 Dexter Lawrence*, NT, Clemson

 Height: 6-5.
 Weight: 340.
 Projected 40 Time: 5.20.
 Projected Round (2019): 1.
-8/22/17: Lawrence was a tremendous freshman to help Clemson win the National Championship.
-NFL sources have already raved about Lawrence as he was impossible to ignore last year.
-Lawrence was an All-Freshman selection all over the nation while being the ACC Rookie of the Year.
-In his debut season he totaled 63 tackles with 9.5 tackles for a loss, seven sacks, and a pass batted.
+2/22/18: Lawrence totaled 34 tackles with 2.5 sacks in 2017.
+While his numbers were down year over year from his freshman season, he helped create a lot of sacks for those around him.
+Lawrence was a tremendous freshman to help Clemson win the National Championship.
+NFL sources already rave about Lawrence, who was impossible to ignore in 2016.
+Lawrence was an All-Freshman selection all over the nation while being the ACC Rookie of the Year for that season.
+He totaled 63 tackles with 9.5 tackles for a loss, seven sacks and a pass batted as a freshman.
 One national scout for a NFC team told me that they thought Lawrence was among the top two most disruptive defensive linemen in 2016 along with Alabama's Jonathan Allen.
-With other good talent around Lawrence, and now having a year of experience, he could dominate as a sophomore.
+With other good talent around Lawrence and his experience, he could dominate as a junior.

 Christian Wilkins, NT, Clemson

 Height: 6-4.
 Weight: 310.
 Projected 40 Time: 5.00.
 Projected Round (2019): 1-2.
 2/22/18: In 2017, Wilkins totaled 60 tackles with 8.5 tackles for a loss and four sacks.
 He played well all year, using his speed and athleticism to cause disruption at the point of attack.
 In speaking with sources at multiple teams, they see Wilkins as a future first-rounder.
 He is a fast interior pass-rusher who can collapse the pocket and provide an inside pass rush.
 Wilkins dominated Miami in the ACC Championship.